 Even though their recommended usage differs, starter cultures and probiotic supplement are very similar.
 Both starter cultures and probiotic supplements usually contain between 1-14 bacteria strains.

 The microorganisms in starter cultures are carefully selected.
 Many bacteria produce lactic acid which prevents spoilage.
 Other organisms produce metabolites that give desirable flavors, or produce enzymes that mature a dairy product like cheese.
 Therefore, starter cultures are composed to produce different flavors and texture depending on how they will be used.

 Each bacteria species have unique properties and perform specific tasks in your gut.
 High-quality starter cultures and probiotic supplements combine different bacteria species in a way that enhances the total effect many times.
 Bacteria can be combined to combat or prevent certain health problems.

-Examples how bacteria can be combined to enhance health effects:
+Bacteria can be combined to enhance benefits

 - Research reveals that some infections in the lining of the intestine caused by bacteria (necrotizing enterocolitis) can be prevented if you use the bifido strain in combination with Lactobacillus acidophilus.

 - Studies also show that you can prevent diarrhea in infants (rotaviral diarrhea) much more effective when bifido is used with another bacterium called Streptococcus thermophilus.